YacineOuhrouche/Circuits_Repo/Circuits_Projects/LED_Flasher/README.md

 Here’s the transistor-level schematic for the LED Flasher circuit:
 ![Screenshot 2025-03-04 102756](https://github.com/user-attachments/assets/22bdbc74-cb2a-4258-9e98-3feb0083bacb)

 ---

 ## 🔌 Breadboard View

-This is how the circuit could looks on a breadboard with components:
+This is how the circuit could look on a breadboard with components:
 ![Screenshot 2025-03-04 104042](https://github.com/user-attachments/assets/903ae3e4-a922-41cf-908d-4d1139947716)

 ---

 ## 🖥️ Simulation Screenshot

 This is a snapshot of the LED Flasher working in a simulation:
 ![Screenshot 2025-03-04 143926](https://github.com/user-attachments/assets/5e9cb8ef-9d3b-40c6-b3c0-6255fde00452)

 ---